Dominic McGlinchey: Personality and approach

-McGlinchey, at his own estimate, killed "around...30" people in his career, of whom all but one, he said, were members of the security forces; the historian Keith Jeffrey has calculated that McGlinchey was responsible for 28 murders, 30 bombings and 11 armed robberies.
+McGlinchey, at his own estimate, killed "around...30" people in his career, of whom all but one, he said, were members of the security forces; the historian Keith Jeffery has calculated that McGlinchey was responsible for 28 murders, 30 bombings and 11 armed robberies.
 According to the journalist Nicholas Davies, his victims were "mainly officers of the RUC, the army and the UDR.
 He also murdered civilians."
 Holland and McDonald suggest that during his tenure as Chief of Staff McGlinchey "held the organisation together" at a time when it was expected to implode.
 McGlinchey, a contemporary said, "made his own luck", and Davies described McGlinchey as "a fearless man who would take extraordinary risks", particularly in his tactic of close-quarters engagements.
 The scholar C. M. Drake notes, however, that "where there is little protection for a human target...a close-quarter assassination is a simple option".

 After his death, an IRSP spokesman, Fra Halligan defended McGlinchey's lack of political idealism, pointing out that he "wouldn't have had any problem saying [so] to you".
 For example, when Adams ideologically linked the republican campaign to the ANC's struggles in South Africa against Apartheid, McGlinchey is claimed to have said that, in rural nationalist areas "they don't know anything about Mandela but they see Brits in their fields and they don't like it".
 McGlinchey summed up his own approach as being "to do what had to be done and don't think about it thereafter".
 Although he was never completely unafraid, he said—"you need a certain amount of fear to keep you on edge"—he believed in controlling his fear and that, ultimately, he had a stronger motivation to fight than his enemy.
 He also claimed to take no pleasure in killing.
 During his interview with Vincent Browne, Browne asked him what his greatest regret was.
 After a pause, McGlinchey told him about a Protestant boy he had grown up with.
 The boy had joined the RUC and subsequently been killed by the IRA; "McGlinchey said he felt badly about that".